-Portable media equipment pays quickly to fix or replace your cameras, lights, sound recording equipment etc. The price above includes £2,125 of equipment for £4.66 a month, which can be customised to match your needs.
+Portable equipment pays quickly to fix or replace your cameras, laptop, phone, lights, sound recording equipment etc. The price above includes £2,999 of equipment for £3.03 a month, which can be customised to match your needs.

 Public liability insurance covers third-party property damage and injury caused by you or your business.
 It’s useful if you go out and about to meetings or events, or if people come and see you.